theairdemon/musicGenerator/Version 4 (dev)/Genres/README.md

 A difficult and amorphous genre to define, *cyberpunk* in this project will encompass a wide variety of electronic ambient music.
 Directly inspired by the music of the movie *Blade Runner* and the game *Ghostrunner*, our genre of *cyberpunk* will be synthesizer-heavy with a sturdy percussive backbone.
 We want ambient, morphing synths for chords (changing in anything but pitch), with a lean towards clean synths for our melody.

 ### Cyberpunk - Rhythm
 It's okay to space out the notes, and we don't need much repetition throughout.
 Maybe we have a small chance of repeating measures 2/4, but otherwise each measure can stand on its own.
 We can repeat the first half of measures 2 and 4, we don't need repetition elsewhere.
-The notes that we want to be played quickly will be repetitive arpeggios, so our "melody" rhythm should be slower, for better atmosphere and ambience.
+The notes that we want to be played quickly will be repetitive arpeggios, so our "main" rhythm should be slower, for better atmosphere and ambience.

+### Cyberpunk - Melody

 ## Fantasy